ucrcsedept/course-support/learning_modules/containers/podman-setup/Student_Instructions-OS.md

 We advise you to utilize the pre-configured containers available on the UCR servers.
 This will lead to a smoother and more optimized experience for your specific needs.

-### Part 1: Podman Installation and Verification
+### Podman Installation and Verification

+On Mac, each Podman machine is backed by a QEMU based virtual machine.
+To create and start a virtual machine, you must install Podman.

-Step 1: Download Podman from this website: https://podman.io/
+Download Podman from this website: https://podman.io/

 The website should look like this: